kindelia/Kindelia/WHITEPAPER.md

 This is true: countries go through periods of crisis, money is printed by humans.
 No form of human-controlled money has lasted more than a few centuries.
-A global currency that isn't controlled or affected by human actions and emotions surely can't be less stable on the very long term, right?
+A global currency that isn't controlled or affected by human actions and emotions is very stable on the long term.
 And there is some value in that longevity factor.
 Bitcoin solves the problem of having a digital currency with fixed rules that are forever independent of human politics and emotions, and, even if you don't care about it, that is still a valid problem to solve.

 As for applications, having a place where anyone can host forums, files, games, in such a manner that can't be censored by anything is also a comfortable